Synthetixio/SIPs/SIPS/sip-15.md

 In the scenario where a staker's Collateral ratio falls below 100% + liquidation penalty, ie (110%) then the staker's collateral will not fully cover the repayment of all their debt and the liquidation penalty.
 Liquidators should still be able to partially liquidate the debt until there is not enough collateral to repay all the remaining debt and also provide the liquidation penalty incentive.

-In the next iteration of Synthetix's liquidation mechanism, an SNX insurance fund would be set up to cover under-collateralised liquidations where any shortfall in SNX collateral will come out of the insurance fund to pay liquidators.
+In the next iteration of Synthetix's liquidation mechanism, an SNX insurance fund will be set up to cover under-collateralised liquidations where any shortfall in SNX collateral will come out of the insurance fund to pay liquidators.
 This would allow the liquidators to repay all the debt of stakers who have no remaining SNX collateral after being liquidated.

 ## Rationale

 The reasoning behind implementing a direct redemption liquidation mechanism with a delay function is to provide a mechanism to purge positions for which the primary incentives have failed.
-Under most circumstances we have observed that the majority of stakers maintain a healthy ratio to ensure they can claim staking rewards or in extreme cases they simply exit the system completely by burning all debt and selling ther SNX.
-Even in the case of a major price shock the majority of wallets have more collateral value than their Synth debt so the optimal strategy is to burn debt and recover the collateral.
+Under most circumstances we have observed that the majority of stakers maintain a healthy ratio to ensure they can claim staking rewards or in extreme cases they exit the system by burning all debt and selling their SNX.
+Even in the case of a major price shock the majority of wallets have more collateral value than their Synth debt so the optimal strategy is stil to burn debt and recover the collateral.
 In the case where this does not happen a fallback incentive to remove these undercollateralised positions is required.
-However, given that these wallets are likely to be edge cases so long as the collateral ratio remains above 500% (currently 800%) it is important to not open an attack vector that would enable a malicious party to attempt to manipulate the price of SNX to liquidate positions.
-Due to the time delay implemented in the mechanism the cost of attack far exceeds the potential reward making it unlikely that a rational actor would pursue this strategy.
+However, given these wallets are likely to be edge cases so long as the collateral ratio remains above 500% (currently 800%) it is important to not open an attack vector that would enable a malicious party to attempt to manipulate the price of SNX to liquidate positions.
+Due to the time delay implemented in the mechanism the cost of attack far exceeds the potential reward making it unlikely a rational actor would pursue this strategy.
 The tension in this implementation is therefore between the time it takes to remove an undercollateralised position and the risk that liquidations are used as an attack vector against stakers.
 The default thresholds and delays implemented err on the side of protecting stakers and can therefore be reduced over time if liquidations are deemed too inefficient.

 The rationale for these liquidation mechanisms are: